DerTarchin/tiktok-downloader/README.md

 - `ttsync`: Sync to Google Drive
 - `tthelp`: Show all available commands
 - `ttprep`: Prepare TikTok collections for downloading
+- `ttalias`: Update TikTok Downloader aliases in ~/.zshrc

   After running the script, remember to:

 ```bash
 source ~/.zshrc  # Apply the changes